TEN STARTING POINTS TO ENGAGE RACE ISSUES

 Hidden Bias Tests measure unconscious, or automatic, biases.
 Your willingness to examine your own possible

 biases is an important step in understanding the roots of stereotypes and prejudice in our society.
-For more
+Click here for more information on hidden bias.

 2. Read this book to Understand Basic Racial Issues & Engage in Productive Conversations on Racism